fdmalone/uegpy/README.rst

 Most of these quantities can be calculated in the thermodynamic limit as well as for a finite number of electrons in the canonical and grand canonical ensemble.

+This is a work in progress and probably full of bugs.

 Documentation
 -------------